Patient Connection Hub Assess your pain

 • A complex meniscus tear affects joint stability

-• There is associated ligament injury
+• There is an associated ligament injury (like ACL)

-Modern surgical care is performed using minimally invasive knee arthroscopy, allowing precise evaluation and treatment while preserving as much healthy meniscal tissue as possible.
+Performed using minimally invasive knee arthroscopy, allowing precise evaluation and treatment while preserving as much healthy meniscal tissue as possible.

 • Arthroscopic meniscus repair